shariqahn/EasyEdit/README.md

 ### potential source of issues
 - dependencies didn't resolve properly. try reinstalling with a newer version of pip?
+- Llama was sharded when downloaded probably due to memory constraints. changed `model_kwargs['device_map'] = 'auto'` instead of `None` and then it loaded the shards properly

 ## Running
 **NOTE: Code will not finish running just overnight**